Birmingham–Shuttlesworth International Airport: Airport amenities

 There are a range of dining and shopping options in the terminal, both pre and post-security.
 The airport features free Wi-Fi internet access throughout the terminal.

 In 2014, Yahoo Travel ranked the airport as the 49th out of 72 on a list of "Every Important U.S. Airport, Ranked by Its Food and Drink."

 Airlines and destinations

 As of January 2023, the top five markets served non-stop from Birmingham are Atlanta, Dallas/Fort Worth, Charlotte, Houston, and Denver.
-American Airlines, Delta Air Lines, Southwest Airlines, and Spirit Airlines serve Birmingham with mainline, narrowbody aircraft.
+American Airlines, Delta Air Lines, and Southwest Airlines serve Birmingham with mainline, narrowbody aircraft.
 Regional airlines provide a large share of daily air carrier service to Birmingham.
 The most common aircraft serving the airport are the Bombardier CRJ700 / CRJ900, the Embraer E-175, the Boeing 717, the Boeing 737 family, and the Airbus A319/A320.